-On March 16, 2011, we received notice that The Nielsen Company (US) LLC ("Nielsen") filed a lawsuit against us in the United States District Court for the Eastern District of Virginia alleging, among other things, infringement of certain patent rights of Nielsen by us.
+On March 16, 2011, we received notice that The Nielsen Company (US) LLC ("Nielsen") filed a lawsuit against us in the United States District Court for the Eastern District of Virginia alleging, among other things, infringement by us of certain patent rights of Nielsen.
 Nielsen's complaint seeks unspecified damages and injunctive relief.
-Based on an initial review of these claims against us, we believe that they are without merit We continue to investigate the claims against us by Nielsen, as well as any defenses and additional potential counterclaims, and we intend to vigorously defend ourselves.
+Based on a review of these claims against us, we believe that Nielsen's claims are without merit and we intend to vigorously defend ourselves.
+We have asserted counterclaims of infringement of two of our United States patents and we continue to investigate Nielsen's claims against us.
+Trial has been scheduled for July 2012.

 On March 22, 2011, we filed a lawsuit against Nielsen and Netratings, LLC d/b/a Nielsen Online ("Netratings") in the United States District Court for the Eastern District of Virginia alleging infringement of certain patent rights of ours by Nielsen and Netratings.
 Our complaint seeks unspecified damages and injunctive relief.
+Trial is scheduled to begin in late November 2011.